 GeneCards Summary for SOX2 Gene

-SOX2 (SRY-Box 2) is a Protein Coding gene.
-Diseases associated with SOX2 include Microphthalmia, Syndromic 3 and Sox2-Related Eye Disorders.
+SOX2 (SRY-Box Transcription Factor 2) is a Protein Coding gene.
+Diseases associated with SOX2 include Microphthalmia, Syndromic 3 and Septooptic Dysplasia.
 Among its related pathways are Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers and Preimplantation Embryo.
-Gene Ontology (GO) annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein heterodimerization activity.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and protein heterodimerization activity.
 An important paralog of this gene is SOX1.

 UniProtKB/Swiss-Prot Summary for SOX2 Gene

 Transcription factor that forms a trimeric complex with OCT4 on DNA and controls the expression of a number of genes involved in embryonic development such as YES1, FGF4, UTF1 and ZFP206 (By similarity).
 Binds to the proximal enhancer region of NANOG (By similarity).
-Critical for early embryogenesis and for embryonic stem cell pluripotency.
-May function as a switch in neuronal development.
+Critical for early embryogenesis and for embryonic stem cell pluripotency (PubMed:18035408).
 Downstream SRRT target that mediates the promotion of neural stem cell self-renewal (By similarity).
 Keeps neural cells undifferentiated by counteracting the activity of proneural proteins and suppresses neuronal differentiation (By similarity).
+May function as a switch in neuronal development (By similarity).